experientials/ziloo/Hardware/909b/BRIDGE_BOARD_909b.md

 - Should there be Boot origin switches like EVK?
 (4 bits?
 EVK)
 - Power LED & Indicator LEDs for M.2 expansions
 - Adding second m.2 connector with mounting screw holder glued on
-- Document connections on the two M.2 connectors
 - Second stage designing a 909 Smiley Board
 - Adding connectors SCCB, GPIO
 - Samtec connector pin 1, and soldering isles